Howard5241/web-interactive-3d-connect-four-ai/README.md

 *   **Stunning 3D Gameplay:** Play Connect Four on a fully rendered 4x4x4 grid.
 *   **Powerful AI Opponent:** Challenge an AI powered by a PyTorch ResNet model and a Monte Carlo Tree Search (MCTS) algorithm.
 *   **Interactive Camera Controls:** Rotate, pan, and zoom around the board to view the game from any angle.
+*   **Live Move Preview:** See exactly where your piece will land with a semi-transparent preview that appears as you hover over each column.
+*   **Customizable Visuals:** Use the settings menu to adjust the size and opacity of the game pieces to your liking.
+*   **Full Move History Navigation:** Step backward and forward through the game's move history using the arrow keys to review the entire match.
+*   **Load Game State:** Instantly jump to any board position by pasting a sequence of moves into the move history input box.
 *   **Responsive UI:** Your moves appear instantly on the board, providing a smooth and satisfying user experience.
 *   **Web-Based:** No installation required for players!
 Just open a URL and start playing.